William Arnold (film critic): Shadowland

 After attending a revival screening of the 1936 film Come and Get It in August 1972, Arnold became fascinated with the film's once-controversial but by then largely forgotten Seattle-born star, Frances Farmer, who had been involuntarily committed to the Washington State mental asylum at Steilacoom in the early 1940s.
-Two years later and based on the newspaper's own extensive file on the case, he wrote an article called "The Dark Odyssey of Frances Farmer" that raised questions about the commitment and brought to him numerous witnesses who had known Farmer in every stage of her life.
+Two years later and based on the newspaper's own extensive file on the case, he wrote an article called "The Dark Odyssey of Frances Farmer" that raised questions about the commitment and, after its publication, brought forward numerous witnesses whose stories compounded the mystery of her fate.

-Utilizing these new sources Arnold continued to investigate the Farmer story for the next three years, expanding "The Dark Odyssey" into a more novelistic first-person narrative about a reporter who, "as in the classic film Laura, falls in love with the mysterious dead woman he is investigating."
+Using these new sources, Arnold continued to investigate the Farmer story for the next three years, expanding "The Dark Odyssey" into a more novelistic first-person narrative about a reporter who, "as in the classic film Laura, falls in love with the mysterious dead woman he is investigating."
 The manuscript found its way through a mutual friend to Noel Marshall, the executive producer of The Exorcist, who bought the film rights and took it to Fred Hills, editor-in-chief of McGraw-Hill's trade book division.
 Hills bought the manuscript, edited it and published it in 1978 under a title he personally selected, Shadowland.

 The book went through six printings in its first month of release and was the number-one bestseller in several markets.
-Some critics complained about the unacademic style, subjective point of view and film noir-like advertising campaign for what was essentially a biographical subject but the reviews were mostly supportive.
+Some critics complained about the unacademic style, subjective point of view and film noir-like advertising campaign for what was essentially a biographical subject.
 The New York Times Book Review found "Mr. Arnold's tragic detective work... chilling... and poignant in the extreme."
 George Anderson in the Pittsburgh Post-Gazette called it "the most moving and disturbing of all Hollywood horror stories... compassionately described by the writer."
 Lloyd Shearer in Parade thought it "definitive and superb" and Richard Corliss in Time magazine described it as "incorrigibly readable."